cfengine/modules/security/delete-home-dotshosts/README.md

 ### Specifying home directory roots to search

-Define `remove_home_dotshosts:main.home_dir_roots` as a list or data container array with each element being a home directory root to search.
+Define `delete_home_dotshosts:main.home_dir_roots` as a list or data container array with each element being a home directory root to search.

 ### Adding exceptions

-If `~/.shosts` files are really needed on some hosts, you can add an exception by defining the variable `remove_home_dotshosts.main.exception` containing text describing why the exception is granted and where to find further information.
+If `~/.shosts` files are really needed on some hosts, you can add an exception by defining the variable `delete_home_dotshosts.main.exception` containing text describing why the exception is granted and where to find further information.
 This variable can be defined from the `Host specific data` section in host info pages inside Mission Portal, the CFEngine Enterprise Web UI.